mhogomchungu/zuluCrypt/index.md

 ## BitLocker

-BitLocker is a full volume encryption feature included with Microsoft Windows versions starting with Windows Vista.<a href="https://github.com/Aorimn/dislocker"> Disclocker</a> backend is required for zuluCrypt to gain support for bitlocker volumes.
+BitLocker is a full volume encryption feature included with Microsoft Windows versions starting with Windows Vista.

 ## Where did the name come from?